yileos/DimensionalVagrants/README.md

 DvAstratum

-Not sure how to mark it as such on github yet but I consider this(the mod) open source and anyone who wants to make their own version of it they're welcome to
+Not sure how to mark it as such on github yet but I consider this(the mod) open source and anyone who wants to make their own version of it is welcome to